 Sweet Lamb of Heaven: A Review

-I’ve read my fair share of dystopian fiction, but I have never come across a book outside of the genre that gave me the same signature sense of hopeless terror.
-At least I hadn’t, until I read Sweet Lamb of Heaven by Lydia Millet.
-This chilling tale of a woman’s flight from her manipulative husband had me offering a forceful recommendation to anyone I thought would enjoy it.
-Continue reading
+I've read my fair share of dystopian fiction, but I have never come across a book outside of the genre that gave me the same signature sense of hopeless terror.
+At least I hadn't, until I read Sweet Lamb of Heaven by Lydia Millet.
+This chilling tale of a woman's flight from her manipulative husband … Continue reading Sweet Lamb of Heaven: A Review

 Wolf in White Van: A Review

-It isn’t often that a book I’ve only just read becomes an instant favorite.
-I tend to realize just how much I’ve enjoyed a novel only when I find myself recommending it to friend after friend after friend.
-It is perhaps because I can’t do this with John Darnielle‘s Wolf in White Van that I bonded with it so quickly.
-Continue reading
+It isn't often that a book I've only just read becomes an instant favorite.
+I tend to realize just how much I've enjoyed a novel only when I find myself recommending it to friend after friend after friend.
+It is perhaps because I can't do this with John Darnielle's Wolf in White Van that I … Continue reading Wolf in White Van: A Review

 13 Books to Reread after College

 According to data gathered in 2014, 42% of college students will not read another book after graduation.
-Now, graduating from college is terrifying, because it’s like getting pushed out of a nest: you’ve got to fly, but you don’t know how, and you have to make progress to stay afloat.
-Progress = growth, and one of the easiest ways to make it is to read.
-Sure, you could watch a TED talk or learn a third language, but think about how many books are out there: books to read, books to reread, books to say you’ve read.
-Okay, maybe not that last one.
-Continue reading
+Now, graduating from college is terrifying, because it's like getting pushed out of a nest: you've got to fly, but you don't know how, and you have to make progress to stay afloat.
+Progress = growth, and one of the … Continue reading 13 Books to Reread after College

 SCRAP: Fall Semester 2014 Reading List